 To complement your preparation for the upcoming exam, check the following links:

 In 1947, at the time of independence, the State of Jammu and Kashmir decided not to join either Pakistan or India.
 India welcomed this decision, but Pakistan attempted to annex the State militarily.
 The Maharaja sought Indian help to save his territory and people who were being killed and looted by the Pakistani militants.
 The then Prime Minister Jawaharlal Nehru accepted Jammu & Kashmir’s accession to India.
 The Maharaja signed the “instrument of Accession” with certain concessions for the autonomy of the State.
-This special status of the State is enshrined in Article 370 of the Indian Constitution.
-This Article cannot be amended.
+This special status of the State was enshrined in Article 370 of the Indian Constitution.

 Important Erstwhile Features – Special Status of Jammu and Kashmir